This post may contain affiliate links.

-Of all the Egyptian beaches we have only visited Hurghada.
-For the rest, I asked a friend, Emma, to contribute as she’s spent a lot of time living in Egypt and visiting beaches, resorts and more.
+This post is about the best beaches in Egypt.
+Hurghada is our family favourite.
+For the rest, I asked a friend, Emma, to contribute as she’s spent a lot of time living in Egypt and visiting beaches, resorts, and more.
 Over to Emma and her take on Egyptian Beaches to help you plan your best beach for a holiday in Egypt.

 I visited an Egyptian beach before I visited the Egyptian desert.
 Although over the course of my two years in the country I did eventually spend a few nights in the vast untamed sand, the beach is where it’s at.